PharoJS/PharoJsDoc/FAQs/Embedding JS Code.md

 PharoJS allows defining methods with code written in JavaScript.
 This is possible thanks to the `javascript` pragma.

 Javascript code is provided as a string inside the pragma.
 This string is exported as is, instead of transpiling the method's body, written in Pharo.
+The body of the function is what will be executed if the method is invoked on Pharo.

 **This should be used as a last resort.** Having your code in Smalltalk is generally more flexible, and will better leverage future PharoJS capabilities.